Master of Science in Special Education

 Students seeking the Master of Science degree at the University of North Dakota must satisfy all general requirements set forth by the School of Graduate Studies as well as particular requirements set forth by the Special Education Program.

-3. A maximum of one-fourth of the credit hours may be transferred from another institution.
+2. A maximum of nine graduate special education or related credit hours may be transferred from another institution.

 SPED 578Behavior Management3